Merstham F.C.: History

 The club was established in 1892.
 In 1897 they were founder members of the Redhill & District League.
 In 1926–27 the club were Redhill & District League champions, and in 1929–30 they won the East Surrey Junior Cup.
 Merstham won back-to-back titles in 1934–35 and 1935–36 and again in 1949–50 and 1950–51, after which they moved up to the Surrey Intermediate League, going on to win the league at the first attempt.
 In 1965 the club moved up to the Surrey Senior League.
 They were champions in 1971–72, but left the league in 1978 to join the London Spartan League, largely composed of clubs to the north of London.
 Their first season in the league saw them win its Challenge Cup and the Surrey Senior Charity Cup, before winning the East Surrey Charities Cup in 1979–80.

 In 1984 Merstham transferred to the Surrey-centred Combined Counties League to reduce their travelling.
 They were runners-up in 1987–88 and 1989–90, a season that also saw them win the Elite Cup.
 When the league gained a second division in 2003, Merstham became members of the Premier Division.
 After winning the Premier Challenge Cup in 2004–05 and finishing as runners-up in the Premier Division in 2005–06 and 2006–07 (also winning the Premier Challenge Cup and the Southern Combination Challenge Cup), the 2007–08 season saw the club win the Premier Division title, the Premier Division Cup and the Surrey Senior Cup.

 Winning the Combined Counties League title resulted in Merstham being promoted to Division One South of the Isthmian League.
 In 2014–15 they finished fourth in the division, qualifying for the promotion play-offs.
 After beating Faversham Town 5–4 on penalties in the semi-finals, they defeated Folkestone Invicta 3–0 in the final to earn promotion to the Premier Division.
 They finished the season by winning the Surrey Senior Cup for a second time.
 In 2016–17 the club reached the first round of the FA Cup for the first time, losing 5–0 at home to Oxford United in front of a record crowd of 1,920.
 They won the Surrey Senior Cup again in 2017–18.
+The 2018–19 season saw them finish fifth in the Premier Division.
+In the subsequent play-offs, they beat Carshalton Athletic 2–1 in the semi-finals before losing the final 2–0 to Tonbridge Angels.
+In 2021–22 the club finished bottom of the Premier Division and were relegated to the South Central Division.
+At the end of the following season they were transferred to the South East Division.